BrandonTang89/bdd_engine/README.md

 - If a variable is not in the substitution, it is left unchanged
 - Variables are substituted simultaneously, i.e. a variable introduced by a substitution will not be substituted again by another substitution in the same statement

+Substitutions are a very powerful construct and subsume the following common operations:

+- Evaluating a BDD under some propositional assignment
+- Renaming a BDD with a different set of variables

+Internally, they work in the following way:

+- Construct the body expression as a BDD
+- Reverse the body into a canonical expression using only and, or, and not
+- Traverse the body expression and replace each variable with the corresponding expression from the substitution
+- Construct the final BDD from the resulting expression

+In all these steps, we do a large amount of caching to eliminate redundant work, so the substitution operation should not cause exponential blow-up.

+### Syntactic Sugar Operations

+These operations are syntactic sugar on actual operations on BDDs.
+They are provided for convenience and readability.

+- Implication: `P -> Q` is equivalent to `!P | Q`
+- Equivalence: `P == Q` is equivalent to `(P & Q) | (!P & !Q)`
+- Inequality: `P != Q` is equivalent to `(P & !Q) | (!P & Q)`

+Note that both the abstract syntax tree and run-time BDD representations use pointers that allow sharing across subformulae.
+Thus, the equivalence and inequality do not cause exponential blow-up in the size of the ASTs or number of BDDs.

+### Quantification

+Quantification is used to eliminate variables from a BDD.

+- `exists x P` is equivalent to `(sub {x: true} P) | (sub {x: false} P)`
+- `forall x P` is equivalent to `(sub {x: true} P) & (sub {x: false} P)`

+Note that these operations are implemented directly and are thus more efficient than using substitutions to achieve the same effect.

+The quantification operations can support multiple variables with a single operation:
+- e.g. `exists (x y) P` is equivalent to `exists x (exists y P)`

+This is more efficient than performing multiple quantification operations in a row, as it does a single traversal of the BDD

+### Propositional Logic Operations

+OR, AND, NOT operations are used to manipulate and combine BDDs.

 ## Example Interaction